-Choosing a niche for affiliate marketing is an essential first step to building your brand.
-This specialized market will be the focus of your marketing plan moving forward.
+Choosing a niche is an essential first step in building your brand and establishing your online presence.
+This specialized audience will be the focus of your marketing plan moving forward.
 A narrowly focused niche is better than a broad one.
-For example, you love dogs, and want to create a website devoted to this topic.
+For example, if you love dogs, you’ll want to create a website devoted to this interest, but narrowing it down even further.
+Keep reading to learn how to find a profitable niche for your online business.

-That’s awesome but narrowing it down further is even better – you could choose a niche having to do with service dogs, or a specific breed of dog, or your focus could be offering tasty, home-made dog treat recipes.
+For example, you could choose a niche having to do with service dogs, or a specific breed of dog, or your focus could be tasty, home-made dog treat recipes, or grooming tips.
 See where I’m going with this?

 The first step in choosing a niche is to identify what industries or topics capture your interest.
 What are you passionate about, and what are your unique gifts?
 How about your area of expertise?
 What would you like to learn more about?
 Don’t choose a niche in which you have little interest, or you’ll find it hard to create engaging content.
 If you’re bored with your niche, you won’t be able to summon the motivation to make it grow!